 The Global Mobility Research Fellowship program supports doctoral students who seek to conduct pre-dissertation or dissertation research abroad during one summer or academic year semester.
 The program funds current research projects of exceptional value that require international research activity.
 Award recipients expand Brown’s global reach and will contribute to the institution’s mission of discovering, communicating, and preserving knowledge.
 The fellowship award is in lieu of a student’s regular summer or semester stipend.
-This program was previously administered by the Office of Global Engagement with joint funding from the Graduate School and the Office of Institutional Diversity and Inclusion.
-It is now administered and funded by the Graduate School.

 - Applicants must be active in a preliminary or dissertation research project, including but not limited to fieldwork, archival research, scientific experiments with international facilities or individual laboratories of collaborators.